vallotlab/OneCell_CUTTag/README.md

                     └── L548_Zygote_rH3K4me1.fragments.tsv.gz.tbi

 ```

-- Fragment files, 10Xlike matricies and bigwigs for all datasets produced in this study can be directly downloaded from GEO (**GSE290486**).
-- The metadata files are available in the **metadata** folder of this repository.
-- The 0.5Mb genomewide signal matrix (for the zygote dataset) is avilable in the folder **other**.
-- The bigwigs for the data produced outside of this study can be generated from the raw data deposited to GEO (**GSE164409**: bulk H3K27me3 ChIp-seq for the MM468 cell line, **GSE235109** (GSM7645420  sample) - pseudobulk H3K4me1 TACIT for zygotes).
 \
 \
 Before running the scripts, all files should be placed to the corresponding input sub-folder and named accordingly.